spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-customers/authenticating-as-a-customer.md

 This endpoint allows authenticating as a customer.
 As an authenticated customer, you can send requests to [protected resources](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html#protected-resources).

 :::(Warning)
 This endpoint does not comply with OAuth 2.0.
 If your project requires such compliance, use the `/token`endpoint.
-For details about the `/token`endpoint, see [Manging customer authentication tokens via OAuth 2.0](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-customers/managing-customer-authentication-tokens-via-oauth-2.0.html).
+For details about the `/token`endpoint, see [Managing customer authentication tokens via OAuth 2.0](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-customers/managing-customer-authentication-tokens-via-oauth-2.0.html).
 :::

 ## Installation